charlesq34/DIY-Deep-Learning-Workstation/README.md

 # DIY-Deep-Learning-Workstation
-Build a deep learning workstation from scratch from hardware to software.
+Build a deep learning workstation from scratch.

 ### Contents
 1. [Build a GPU Workstation](#1-build-a-gpu-workstation)